beepnl/BEEP/readme.md

 b.
 Then run it: ```./run_actions.sh```

+## 4. Set up your end-points

-## 4. Make sure your server has 2 different virtual hosts for the API and the APP
+a.
+Make sure your server has 2 different virtual hosts for the API and the APP

-API (replace 'beep.nl' with your own server)
+API (replace 'beep.nl' with your own server/test domain)
 ```
 <VirtualHost api.beep.nl:80>